Jarrod Mullen: Representative career

-Controversy
+Controversies

 In March 2019, it was revealed that Mullen almost died of a drug overdose at a friend's party back in December 2018.
 Mullen was taken to hospital in a critical condition and spent two days in intensive care as a result.
 In the following days, the Newcastle Knights released a statement denying that any of the club's current players were at the party.
 Newcastle CEO Phil Gardner said "To the best of my knowledge, none of our top 36 were at any of those parties, I think the reports aren’t accurate.
 I don’t know why they’re being reported.
 But it certainly doesn’t represent the facts".

 On 4 December 2019, Mullen pleaded guilty at Newcastle Local Court to one charge of supplying cocaine.
 Mullen was arrested by police in May 2019 and was initially charged with four counts of supplying a prohibited drug.
 Agreed facts tendered to court stated Mullen purchased a total of 39 grams of cocaine from a co-offender between 23 and 30 November in 2018 for the purpose of supply and personal use.

 A pre-sentence report was scheduled ahead of his sentence in February 2020.

 On 26 February 2020, Mullen avoided jail and was instead given a two-year community corrections order and 300 hours of community service.